ta10101/BroNode/docker/README.md

    The conductor configuration is persisted through the same volume mount structure as sandbox mode:
    - `/etc/holochain` → `/data/holochain/etc`
    - `/var/local/lib/holochain` → `/data/holochain/var`

+### Process Management and Logging

+The container uses advanced process management and logging for reliability in production.

+#### Process Management
+- **tini as PID 1**: The init system `tini` is used as the container's PID 1.
+It handles process supervision, reaps zombie processes, and can restart the Holochain conductor if it crashes (configured via entrypoint.sh).
+- **Non-root User**: All processes run as user ID 65532 (nonroot) for security.
+- **Supervisor Behavior**: When `CONDUCTOR_MODE=true`, entrypoint.sh execs `tini -- holochain run ...`, ensuring proper signal handling and restarts.
+Manual `hc run` commands inside the container are also supervised.

+#### Logging
+- **Redirection**: Holochain output is redirected to `/data/logs/holochain.log` using `> /data/logs/holochain.log 2>&1` in entrypoint.sh.
+This captures stdout/stderr for persistence.
+- **Persistence**: Logs are stored in the `/data` volume, ensuring they survive container restarts.
+- **Directory Setup**: entrypoint.sh creates `/data/logs` if it doesn't exist.

+#### Log Rotation
+- **Configuration**: Defined in `/etc/logrotate.d/holochain.conf` for daily rotation, keeping 7 days of logs, with compression (gzip).
+- **Background Loop**: entrypoint.sh starts a background loop (`while true; do logrotate /etc/logrotate.d/holochain.conf; sleep 86400; done`) to run rotation daily.

+This setup ensures robust logging and process reliability without manual intervention.

 ## Persistent Storage